 When Docker Desktop starts, go to Settings > Resources > WSL Integration.

-The Docker-WSL integration is enabled on your default WSL distribution.
-To change your default WSL distro, run
+The Docker-WSL integration is enabled on the default WSL distribution, which is Ubuntuopen_in_new.
+To change your default WSL distro, run:

 Select Apply & Restart.